Skip to main content

 You can use any random string for userId.
 For GDPR compliance, please use a userId suitable to expose to third parties.

-Connect Authentication Flow
+Connect (OAuth) Authentication

 OAuth 2.0 is a specification outlined in RFC 6749 that allows third-party services to make requests on behalf of a user without accessing passwords and other sensitive information.
 If you are unfamiliar with OAuth 2.0, check out Aaron Parecki's "OAuth 2 Simplified" guide.